 universe, its radius after initial inflation was (very roughly) 10 cm,

-the size of your fist if we understand this site
+the size of your fist if we understand

 correctly.
 That's to be compared with 14 billion light years now.
 If by